-When The Forest Garden Approach was first introduced to Ugandan farmer Christine Akello in January 2021, she wasn’t too sure about it.
+When the Forest Garden Approach was first introduced to Ugandan farmer Christine Akello in January 2021, she wasn’t too sure about it.
 She remembers thinking the various techniques and variety of species would make farming her land more difficult.

 “The project started off hard for me, I thought it had a lot of work and so much to implement but it is so different for me now.
 I can already see the change and my perspective has changed,” she says.